ZWkang/test-monorepo/packages/shared/README.md

 setup a default template to build your own tool, awesome !!

-find all pkg-name and replace them all!!
+find all zwkang-dev and replace them all!!

 ## LICENSE